 The benefits of outsourcing your supply chain management and logistics will vary based on the type of customized solution you choose, but you can expect to:

 - Streamline operations through vision and continued optimization.
-When choosing a 3PL, it’s vital to find one that has a strong vision and dedication to improving productivity, saving money and transforming processes.
-Through their continued optimization, you will be able to establish and measure Key Performance Indicators (KPIs), eliminate inefficiencies and streamline the supply chain.
+When choosing 3PL services, it’s vital to find one that has a strong vision and dedication to improving productivity, saving money and transforming processes.
+Through their continued supply chain consulting and optimization, you will be able to establish and measure Key Performance Indicators (KPIs), eliminate inefficiencies and streamline the supply chain.
 3PLs driven by innovation can also help you develop reasonable short- and long-term objectives, and provide an effective change management and employee training program.

 - Enhance environmental stewardship.
 For a 3PL, environmentally-friendly initiatives are good for the planet and the bottom line.
 Optimizing distribution networks, consolidating routes, purchasing emissions-reducing technology and training drivers in fuel-efficient behaviors are just a few ways 3PL act as stewards of the environment.
 As a partner, you can promote their environmental stewardship as your own.